naga-gullipalli/Societe-Generale-/README.md

 # Societe-Generale-
-API developed  is in.Net core 3.1
-API Project Contains below -->
+API developed  is in.Net core 3.1 using Visual Studio API Project Contains below -->